-- (a) In rule 139.57, replace paragraphs (a) and (b) with: - (a) An applicant for the grant of an aerodrome operator certificate must establish and maintain an aerodrome emergency plan that is designed to minimise the possibility and extent of personal injury and property damage at, or in the vicinity of, the aerodrome in an emergency. - (b) The aerodrome emergency plan must include- - (1) details of the types of emergencies planned for; and - (2) procedures for prompt response to the emergencies planned for; and - (3) sufficient detail to provide adequate guidance to each person who must carry out the plan; and - (4) details of the agencies involved in the plan and the responsibility and role of each agency; and - (5) for an aerodrome referred to in rule 139.5(aa)(1), provision for an adequately equipped emergency operations centre and command post for each type of emergency; and - (6) a description of the equipment that is available for implementing the emergency plan including medical equipment, and details of the location of the equipment; and - (7) information on names and telephone numbers of offices and persons to be contacted in the case of a particular emergency; and - (8) a grid map of the aerodrome and its immediate vicinity; and - (9) procedures to maintain the aerodrome emergency plan in accordance with rule 139,109. - (b) In rule 139.57(c),-
+(a) An applicant for the grant of an aerodrome operator certificate must establish and maintain an aerodrome emergency plan that is designed to minimise the possibility and extent of personal injury and property damage at, or in the vicinity of, the aerodrome in an emergency.

+- (b) The aerodrome emergency plan must include- - (1) details of the types of emergencies planned for; and - (2) procedures for prompt response to the emergencies planned for; and - (3) sufficient detail to provide adequate guidance to each person who must carry out the plan; and - (4) details of the agencies involved in the plan and the responsibility and role of each agency; and - (5) for an aerodrome referred to in rule 139.5(aa)(1), provision for an adequately equipped emergency operations centre and command post for each type of emergency; and - (6) a description of the equipment that is available for implementing the emergency plan including medical equipment, and details of the location of the equipment; and - (7) information on names and telephone numbers of offices and persons to be contacted in the case of a particular emergency; and - (8) a grid map of the aerodrome and its immediate vicinity; and - (9) procedures to maintain the aerodrome emergency plan in accordance with rule 139.109. - (c) The applicant must,

-- (i) in the preamble, replace "The applicant shall-" with "The applicant must-"; and - (ii) delete subparagraph (1); and - (iii) replace subparagraph (2) with: - (2) to the extent practicable, provide for participation by all relevant agencies and personnel in the development of the aerodrome emergency plan.
+- (1) Reserved - (2) to the extent practicable, provide for participation by all relevant agencies and personnel in the development of the aerodrome emergency plan.